JucanDoIt04/FirstRepo/README.md

 # FirstRepo
-FirstRepo will be for testing purposes only.
+This repository will be for testing purposes only.